bsv-blockchain/gitbook-bsv-code-academy/README.md

 **Your Complete Guide to Building on Bitcoin SV**

 Welcome to the BSV Code Academy - a comprehensive, modular learning platform for developers at all skill levels who want to build applications on the Bitcoin Satoshi Vision (BSV) blockchain.
-From beginner to advanced, from theory to production-ready code.
+From beginner to intermediate production-ready applications.

 ---